RTEMS/rtems-docs/user/start/sources.rst

 Obtain the Sources
 ==================

-You chose an installation prefix previous section.
-We chose :file:`$HOME/quick-start/rtems/5` as the installation prefix.
+You have considered and chosen a suitable installation prefix in the previous section.
+We have chosen :file:`$HOME/quick-start/rtems/5` as the installation prefix.

 You need at least two source archives or Git repositories to work with RTEMS.
 You can download the source archives for a released RTEMS version or you can